 Djed-ra-iu-ef-anch (Ra says that he may live)

 Yuugi didn't answer.
-Slowly he moved himself up until he lay on the same level as the Egyptian.
-He gave the young man a small smile and a quick kiss on the lips before laying his head down onto the other's chest and closed his eyes.
+Slowly he moved himself up until he lay at the same high with the Egyptian.
+He gave the young man a small smile and a quick kiss on the lips before shifting once more until he could lay his head onto the other's chest and closed his eyes.

-Quietly he felt Atemu settling into a better position against his body, the arms around his hips never leaving.
-He listened the soft breathing evening out as sleep overtook the Egyptian.
-But he himself was not able to sleep at all.
-He lay there, eyes wide open now, quietly listening to the other's heartbeat and feeling the steady movements of the chest his head lay on.
+Quietly Yuugi felt Atemu settling into a better position against his body, the arms around his hips never leaving.
+He listened to the soft breathing evening out as sleep overtook the Egyptian.
+But Yuugi himself was not able to sleep at all.
+He laid there, eyes wide open, quietly listening to the other's heartbeat and feeling the steady movement of the chest his head rested on.

-Suddenly, tears started to gather in the teen's eyes as realization of what he'd just done hit him full force.
+And suddenly tears started to gather in Yuugi's eyes as realisation of what he just did hit him full force.
 He couldn't stay here.
 He didn't want to cry and risk waking the man beside him.

-Slowly, carefully, Yuugi disentangled himself from the other's embrace and got up.
+Slowly, carefully Yuugi entangled himself from the other's embrance and got up.
 He quickly slipped into his boxer shorts and his trousers.
 With one last look at the sleeping figure on the bed, he turned around and left the tent.

-The night was quiet and quite cold, but Yuugi didn't seem to notice this as he hastened over the ground, away from the tents and away from the single fire which still burned.
+The night was silent and quite cold, but Yuugi didn't seem to notice this as he hastened over the ground, away from the tents and away from the single fire which still burned.

-He walked through the ruins until he could not see the camp anymore and the second he was sure that he was far enough away, his legs were no longer able to support his weight.
+He walked through the ruins until he could not see the camp anymore.
+The second he was sure that he was far enough away, his legs were no longer able to support his weight.

-He was so absorbed in his current misery, that he did not hear the noise of steps coming nearer.
-Thus he was terribly surprised when suddenly something warm was put around his bare shoulders and a body embraced him from behind.
+He was so absorbed in his current mysery, that he did not hear the noise of steps coming nearer.
+Therefore he was terribly surprised when suddenly something warm was put around his bare shoulders and a body embraced him from behind.

-"Aibou, you will catch a cold if you run around like this," he heard Atemu's soft, caring voice speak.
+"Aibou, you are catching a cold if you run around like this", he heard Atemu's soft, caring voice speak.
 Yuugi looked up and saw the spirit of the former pharaoh looking at him, concern all over his face.
-The sight caused the teen to give a hard sob before he turned fully around and buried his face into the former pharaoh's chest, crying for all he was worth.
+The sight caused the teen to give a hard sob before he turned fully around and burried his face into the former pharaoh's chest, crying for all he was worth.

 "Mou hitori...
 Atemu!"
-Yuugi sobbed, his hands pressing desperately against the other's back.
+Yuugi sobbed, his hands pressing desperately against the spirit's back.
 "I'm sorry, so sorry!"

-It took the young Japanese a long time to calm down from his breakdown and even more time went by before he finally found enough strength to explain to the worried former pharaoh what was going on in his torn up soul.
+It took the young Japanese a long time to calm down from his breakdown and even more time went by before he finally found enough strength to explain what was going on in his torn up soul.

-The two young men sat down on a fallen over pillar.
-Atemu immediately embracing the other body again while Yuugi leant his head contentedly against the spirit's chest.
+The two young men sat down on a fallen pillar from the ruins, Atemu immediately embracing Yuugi's body again who leant his head contently against the spirit's chest.

-"I've been such an idiot," Yuugi murmured miserably.
+"I've been such an idiot", Yuugi mumured miserably.
 "You must hate me now."